By Tim Lambert

 The disorder in China and the weakness of emperors meant the aristocracy gained more wealth and power.
 At the same time, many of the peasants were reduced to serfdom.
 (Serfs were halfway between slaves and free men).
 Often they were forced to turn to the lords for protection and the price was serfdom.

 During the Era of Division, Buddhism grew in China and many temples and monasteries were built.
 The Chinese upper class became more sympathetic to Buddhism and the rulers of the north of China made it their official religion.
 Taoism also developed during this period.
 Many Taoist scriptures were written at that time.
 In 618 after several years of war, the different parts of China were reunited by the Tang dynasty.

 THE TANG DYNASTY IN CHINA

 The Tang dynasty which lasted from 618 to 907 was one of China’s greatest eras.
 During this period China was probably the most advanced civilization in the world.
 Under the Tang emperors, the arts flourished.
-Chinese poetry and lacquer making blossomed.
+Chinese poetry and lacquer-making blossomed.
 Perhaps the greatest poet was Li-Bo (701-762).

-The Tang emperors extended their ruler over central Asia and foreign influences seeped into China.
+The Tang emperors extended their rule over central Asia and foreign influences seeped into China.
 As well as Buddhists there were Muslims in the capital Chang’an.
 There were also Christians.
 Trade and commerce also flourished under the Tang.